pyrosilesl97/endogenomiks_courses/lectures.md

 ---
 layout: lectures
-title: Topics
+title: Lectures
 permalink: /lectures/
 ---
-You can download the class material here.
+You can download and see the class material here.